 For all press and media enquiries please call +44 (0)20 7898 4135 or email email@example.com

 - Short Term Consultancy

-Ferrari, Rossella (2018) Transnational Chinese Theatres: Intercultural Performance Networks in East Asia (under contract).
+Ferrari, Rossella (2018) Transnational Chinese Theatres: Intercultural Performance Networks in East Asia.
 Basingstoke: Palgrave Macmillan.
 [Forthcoming]

 Ferrari, Rossella (2012) Pop Goes The Avant-Garde: Experimental Theatre in Contemporary China.
 London: Seagull Books.

 Ferrari, Rossella (2004) Da Madre Courage e i suoi figli a Jiang Qing e i suoi mariti.
 Percorsi brechtiani in Cina.
 [From Mother Courage and her Children to Jiang Qing and her Husbands.
 Brechtian Trajectories in China].
 Venice: Cafoscarina.